mtakeshi1/advent2021/README.md

 - missed the part where the input might contain irrelevant data (trailing zeroes)
 - overflow got me again =(
 - multi-packs int parsing failed due to error in shifting

+## problem 17

+- partb should include negative velocities for Y
+- not many mistakes today, as I brute-forced my way